centreon/centreon-plugins/doc/en/developer/plugins_global.md

 ```
 In this example, help is printed if thresholds do not have a correct format.

-Previously went the *run* method, where were perform measurement, check
+Previously went the *run* method, where were performed measurement, check
 thresholds, display output and format performance datas.

 Since this method had been split in at least two methods :